Schedule Your Free Consultation

 A survivorship action must also be brought by the personal representative of the decedent’s estate and may compensate the estate for things like medical bills, funeral expenses, and other costs paid directly by the estate in relation to the decedent’s passing.

 Both wrongful death and survivorship actions are also separate from criminal proceedings that may or may not occur.
 A criminal case may be brought against the person or party responsible for the decedent’s death, but the outcome of that case does not necessarily affect the outcome of a wrongful death or survivorship action.
+This separation ensures that families have multiple avenues for securing justice without the constraints of a criminal trial's outcome.

 Depending on the specific details of your case, you may be entitled to recover the following damages: